CivicTechTO/civictechto-scripts/README.md

 ### `clean_pitch_list.py`

-This moves all Trello cards from the pitch list to the active column.
-The idea is to schedule it to run prior to each hacknight.
+On the [Trello board][trello-board], this moves all cards from the pitch list to the active column.
+This run prior to each hacknight.

 ```
 python clean_pitch_list.py